BJSmithIEEE/el0ans/README.md

 ## Ansible Configuration Example

-An example Ansible configuration file ([ansible.cfg](./ansible.cfg_example)) has been provided.
+No default Ansible Configuration file (`ansible.cfg`) is provided, just an [Example Ansible configuration file](./ansible.cfg_example).
 Please provide your own, or copy this and modify for your environment, as the default filename (typically `ansible.cfg`).
+The following variables often have defaults, and modify as appropriate.

 | variable          | default | notes |
 | -----------------:|:----------:|:---------------------------------------------------------------------------------------------------- |